-If it’s music you want,
+If its music you want,

 You should go to Clare.

-While travelling through Clare with Vagabond, you'll get lots of opportunity to experience a traditional Irish music session.
+While travelling through Clare with Vagabond Tours, you'll get lots of opportunity to experience a traditional Irish music session.

 It's an incredibly scenic place.
-Alpine & arctic flowers grow side by side.
+Alpine, Mediterranean and arctic flowers grow side by side.
 You'll also notice ranks of dry stone walls, stretching over the horizon.